preciofishbone/OmniaDocsG2/user-options/notification-panel/index.rst

 .. image:: team-site-news-expanded-new2.png

 Click the heading of a message to go the Team site to read the full message.
-The author's name is also clickable here and will take you the author's Delve page.
+The author's name is also clickable here and will take you the author's User Profile Card, if it's used within your organization.
+If it's not, the author's Delve page will be displayed.

 + **Tasks**: When tasks are assigned to the user in a Team site, a notification will show up here.
 The tasks are grouped by Team site: Here's an example with the list opened for one of the sites: